-New ACL Name Specifies a new user-defined MAC based ACL name.
+New ACL Name Specifies a new user-defined MAC based ACL name, the name cannot include spaces.

 Delete ACL Deletes the selected ACL.

 Action Indicates the ACL forwarding action.
 Possible field values are:

 - Permit Forwards packets which meet the ACL criteria. - Deny Drops packets which meet the ACL criteria. - Shutdown Drops packet that meet the ACL criteria, and disables the port to which the packet was addressed.